Fast generation of arbitrary optical focus array

 Indeed, the computational complexity of the 2D FFT is smaller than that of the MTP when implemented with the same sampling number, $\mathcal{O} \left( \mathcal{N} ^{2} \log_{2}\mathcal{N} \right)$ vs. $\mathcal{O} \left(\mathcal{N} ^{3} \right) $, where $\mathcal{N} $ is the sampling number of the pupil function and the focal plane along one dimension, respectively.
 However, for the OFA generation, the sampling number of the MTP is much less than that of the 2D FFT.
-Besides, the matrix product can be optimized to $\mathcal{O} \left(\mathcal{N} ^{2.4} \right) $~\cite{Zhao:2020:Opt.Lett.} and can be further accelerated by parallel computation techniques.
+Besides, the matrix product has the potential to be optimized to $\mathcal{O} \left(\mathcal{N} ^{2.4} \right) $~\cite{Zhao:2020:Opt.Lett.} and can be further accelerated by parallel computation techniques.
+If we only assume the same pixel counts of matrices in 2D FFT and MTP, the former is indeed faster [Fig.~\ref{fig:simulated-results}(f)], especially for large pixel counts.
+However, as mentioned before, MTP requires no zero-padding and enables flexible samplings, drastically reducing unnecessary computations.
 Therefore, the MTP is more efficient than the conventional 2D FFT for the OFA generation where iterative computation is indispensable.

 To compare the quality of the OFA generated by our approach and the conventional IFTA, we adopt the GS-based IFTA as the baseline, since it is also capable of the OFA generation with various intensities of each focal spot.
-With the generation of the first OFA as an example, although the diffraction efficiency of the OFA generated by our method is slightly lower than that from the conventional GS-based IFTA, it is still above 90\% [Fig.~\ref{fig:simulated-results}(f)].
-The intensity accuracy of the OFA reaches 99\% at the $16^{\mathrm{th}}$ iteration using our weighting strategy, whereas that from the conventional GS-based IFTA even can not reach 90\% after 100 iterations [Fig.~\ref{fig:simulated-results}(g)].
+With the generation of the first OFA ($9 \times 9$ spots) as an example, although the diffraction efficiency of the OFA generated by our method is slightly lower than that from the conventional GS-based IFTA, it is still above 90\% [Fig.~\ref{fig:simulated-results}(g)].
+The intensity accuracy of the OFA reaches 99\% at the $16^{\mathrm{th}}$ iteration using our weighting strategy, whereas that from the conventional GS-based IFTA even can not reach 90\% after 100 iterations [Fig.~\ref{fig:simulated-results}(h)].
 This indicates that, assisted with GPU computation, we can obtain high-quality OFA within 0.1~s.
 The convergence speed can be further improved using the phase fixing method~\cite{Kim:2019:Opt.Lett.}, but at the cost of lower diffraction efficiency.
-As shown in Fig.~\ref{fig:simulated-results}(h), the intensities of each focal spot generated using our method correspond well with the target.
+As shown in Fig.~\ref{fig:simulated-results}(i), the intensities of each focal spot generated using our method correspond well with the target.
 In contrast, those generated from the conventional GS-based IFTA show large deviations.